Goliaten/rebuild-world-scrapper/locations/Kugamayama City.md

 - People from slums are lowest of the low.
 No education, no family, no posession, no augmentation, no skills[^6]
 ### General Remarks
 - right next to the dangerous wasteland[^5]
 - When monsters attack the city, people who live in slums and wasteland suffer the most[^7]
+- Riddled with crime and bad economy[^8]
+- Bandits are prowling on weak within the slums[^8]

 [^1]: [[Chapter 1, Akira and Alpha#^70df6e]]